DiiiaZoTe/pino-api-logger/README.md

 // Note that the child logger does not have the new properties of the parent like:
 // - getting the params
-// - stop/start the archive
+// - stop/start the archive/retention
 // - ...

 // Logs: {"level":"info","service":"user-service","userId":123,"msg":"User created"}